MicrosoftDocs/azure-reference-other/studio-module-reference/evaluate-probability-function.md

 ##  <a name="Notes"></a> Technical notes

+This section contains implementation details, tips, and answers to frequently asked questions.

+### Implementation details

 This module supports all distributions that are provided in the open source MATH.NET Numerics library.
 For more information, see the documentation for the [Math.Net.Numerics.Distribution](http://numerics.mathdotnet.com/api/MathNet.Numerics.Distributions/index.htm) library.

  Right-tailed and two-tailed distributions appear as separate distributions, not as parameterized versions of base distributions.
 The current behavior is to preserve compatibility with Excel.

+### <a name ="bkmk_Definitions"></a> Definitions

+This module supports calculating any of these values for the specified distribution:

++ **cdf**, or the _cumulative distribution function_

+    Returns the probability for a compound event, defined as the sum of ocurrences when the random variable takes a value smaller than some specific value x.

+    In other words, it answers the question: "How common are samples that are less than or equal to this value?"

+    This function can be used with both continuous and discrete numeric variables.

++ **InverseCdf**, or the _inverse cumulative distribution function_

+    Returns the value associated with a specific cumulative probability value (cdf).

+    In other words, it answers the question: "What is the value of x at which the cdf function returns the cumulative probability y?"

++ **pdf**, or the _probability density function_

+    Describes the relative likelihood for a random variable to be a specific value.

+    In other words, it answers the question: "How common are samples at exactly this value?"

 ##  <a name="ExpectedInputs"></a> Expected inputs

 |Name|Type|Description|